mascanho/mascanho/README.md

-- 👋 Hi, I’m @mascanho
+👋 Hi, I’m @mascanho!
-- 👀 I’m interested in Marketing, Software Development and Photography.
+👀 I’m passionate about Marketing, Software Development, and Photography.
-- 🌱 I’m currently developing with Rust & React, NextJS and React Native.
+🌱 I’m currently working with Rust, React, Next.js, and React Native, and exploring new possibilities with Linux.
+💻 Avid Linux enthusiast—I enjoy optimizing workflows and contributing to open-source projects.
-- 💞️ I’m looking to collaborate on projects.
+💞️ I’m looking to collaborate on exciting projects where I can learn and contribute meaningfully.
-- 📫 How to reach me: mascanho@sapo.pt
+📫 Reach me at: mascanho@sapo.pt

 <!---
 mascanho/mascanho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.